tatsath/FinAILab_documentation/sup/lda.rst

-.. _sac:
+.. _lda:

-.. automodule:: stable_baselines.sac
+.. automodule:: stable_baselines.deepq

-SAC
+Linear Discriminant Analysis
 ===

-`Soft Actor Critic (SAC) <https://spinningup.openai.com/en/latest/algorithms/sac.html>`_ Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor.

-SAC is the successor of `Soft Q-Learning SQL <https://arxiv.org/abs/1702.08165>`_ and incorporates the double Q-learning trick from TD3.
-A key feature of SAC, and a major difference with common RL algorithms, is that it is trained to maximize a trade-off between expected return and entropy, a measure of randomness in the policy.
+`Deep Q Network (DQN) <https://arxiv.org/abs/1312.5602>`_ and its extensions (Double-DQN, Dueling-DQN, Prioritized Experience Replay).

 .. warning::

-  The SAC model does not support ``stable_baselines.common.policies`` because it uses double q-values and value estimation, as a result it must use its own policy models (see :ref:`sac_policies`).
+  The DQN model does not support ``stable_baselines.common.policies``, as a result it must use its own policy models (see :ref:`deepq_policies`).

 .. rubric:: Available Policies